google/googletest/docs/faq.md

 }
 ```

-gtest-death-test_test.cc contains more examples if you are interested.

 ## I have a fixture class `FooTest`, but `TEST_F(FooTest, Bar)` gives me error ``"no matching function for call to `FooTest::FooTest()'"``.
 Why?

 Googletest needs to be able to create objects of your test fixture class, so it